hagerna/World-Happiness-Data/Jess_Lilly/index.md

 I will be looking at the correlation between the Gallup World Happiness Ranking and suicide rates, depression rates, anxiety rates, and emotional wellbeing of the countries included in our dataset.

 I will further attempt to find data about different media styles, freedoms, and narratives globally.
 I am very interested to see if there is a correlation between the types of media narratives people consume about their country, and their perceived happiness.

+### Preliminary Analysis

+I started my investigation by determining whether there was a string relationship between the ladder score of countries, and their respective positive and negative affects.
+In the same survey that the Gallup data collectors collected Cantril ladder scores, the data collectors also collected positive and negative affect scores, based on responses to questions asked aboout the emotions repsondents experienced "yesterday".
+My preliminary visualization suggest ther eis a very weak association between the positive or negative affect experienced in a country, and the ladder score.

+{% include_relative Visualizations/Affect.html %}